ryanntt/tangible-multi-display-toolkit/docs/index.md

 As we all used standard packages for Unity, once you import the project, the initialization will download required assets from Unity Store.
 The assets not available on Unity Store are kept to small sizes in the repository.

-Watch out for Unity version.
-We tested this on version and it was working.
-We were using Xcode 12 in April 2019.
-You might need to spend more time fixing the toolkit on the newer version of Unity and Xcode.
-It is better that you select the Unity version that support the Xcode version.
+The project work well on version 2019.1.0f2.
+It should work with the newer versions of Unity and Xcode with some adjustment.

 - Configure the IP address of controller.